An extensive guide to the best breakfast you could have in Spain

 8. The Mediterraneo Breakfast

-Complete breakfast in Spain is called the Mediterraneo and it is one of the most popular breakfast foods among locals.
+Complete breakfast in Spain is called the Mediterraneo and is one of the most popular breakfast food in Spain, especially among locals.

-It consists of a combination of a hot drink such as coffee, tea, or hot chocolate, a natural orange juice, toast with olive oil and tomato, cold cuts, fruit, and yogurt.
+It combines a hot drink such as coffee, tea, or hot chocolate, a natural orange juice, toast with olive oil and tomato, cold cuts, fruit, and yogurt.

-The idea behind this Spanish breakfast is to add food that is from the Mediterranean diet, so basically you can put together whatever you like.
-As long as they are Mediterranean.
+The idea behind this Spanish style breakfast is to add food that is from the Mediterranean diet, so basically, you can put together whatever you like as long as they are Mediterranean.

 Get the recipe: